txfs19260817/pokemon-team-sharing-forum/README.md

 # pokemon-team-sharing-forum
-# Looking forward to a great logo & volunteers to help internationalize our website.
-Pull Requests Welcome!
+PokéShare is a web platform that allows trainers to share awesome teams with others around the world.

+## Features
+- RESTful API backend written in Go
+- Vue.js-based frontend
+- Convert text teams in Showdown format to an image that looks like the Rental Team Code in Pokémon Sword and Shield
+- Search teams that contain specific Pokémon or under certain battle format
+- Check the usage rate under specific battle format

 ## Project setup
 ## Backend
 Change directory to `server` and import the .sql file.
-Then, edit `app.ini` and run
+Then, configure `app.ini` and run
 ```
 go run main.go
 ```